When any three solutions are independent: Introduction

-\begin{customthm}{B} Suppose $(V,s)$ is an algebraic vector field over a field $k$ of characteristic zero, and $\dim V>1$.
-If the third cartesian power $V^3$ admits no invariant subvarieties over $k$ projecting dominantly onto each co-ordinate, other than the diagonals, then the same holds of $V^m$ for all $m\geq 0$. \end{customthm}
+\begin{customthm}{B} Suppose $(V,s)$ is an algebraic vector field over a field $k$ of characteristic zero.
+If $V^2$ admits no proper invariant subvarieties over $k$ projecting dominantly onto each co-ordinate, other than the diagonal, then the same holds of $V^m$ for all $m$, that is, the various diagonals in $V^m$ are the only invariant subvarieties over $k$ projecting dominantly onto each co-ordinate. \end{customthm}

-\begin{remark*} We have restricted our attention here to algebraic vector fields only to keep the exposition concise.
-In fact, the theorem holds more generally of ``$D$-varieties" in the sense of Buium~\cite{Buium1}.
-That is, our results work identically in the non-autonomous situation where the derivation is not assumed to be trivial on the base field $k$.
-The tangent bundlle must then be replaced with the {\em prolongation}, a natural torsor of the tangent bundle that takes into account the twisting induced by~$\delta$.
-See~$\S$\ref{sectdvar} below for a discussion, and Corollary~\ref{dvarcor} for the general statement of Theorem~\ref{B} in the non-autonomous setting. \end{remark*}
+In the non-autonomous setting one works with algebraic ``$D$-varieties" in the sense of Buium~\cite{Buium1} rather than algebraic vector fields; where the tangent bundle is replaced by the {\em prolongation}, a natural torsor of the tangent bundle that takes into account the twisting induced by~$\delta$ on $k$.
+See~$\S$\ref{sectdvar} below for a discussion.
+We have an analogue of Theorem~\ref{B} in that setting, but, as one might expect from part~(a) of Theorem~\ref{A}, we have to assume that $\dim V>1$ and the assumption on invariant subvarieties has to be made about $V^3$ in order to conclude it for all $V^m$.
+See Corollary~\ref{dvarcor} below for the general statement that includes both the autonomous and non-autonomous setting.

 There is an apparent discrepancy between Theorems~\ref{A} and~\ref{B}.
 The latter is really about relations among {\em generic} solutions to the differential equation -- this is the meaning of only considering invariant subvarieties that project {\em dominantly} on each co-ordinate -- while Theorem~\ref{A} seems to be stronger, making conclusions about all nonalgebraic solutions.
 In fact, however, $(C_1)$ already rules out the possibility of lower order equations, so that all nonalgebraic solutions are generic.